openplanet-nl/nadeoapi-docs/docs/live/map-review/club-submitted.md

       type: integer
       description: The ID of the club the map review activity belongs to
       required: true
-    - name: mapReviewId
+    - name: activityId
       type: integer
-      description: The ID of the map review activity
+      description: The activity ID of the map review activity
       required: true
   query:
     - name: length